 end

-In Ruby, method names and parameters should start with smallcase letter.
-If method name or parameters has includes than one words, you should separate them using underscores.
+In Ruby, method names and parameters should start with a lowercase letter.
+If a method name or parameter includes more than one word, you should separate the words using underscores.

 def my_method(param1, param2)